anomaly/prestans-docs/source/closure.rst

 Each one of these components is agnostic of the other.
 Closure is at the heart of building products with prestans.

+Google Closure is unlike other JavaScript frameworks (e.g jQuery).
+An extremely central part of Closure tools is it's `compiler <https://developers.google.com/closure/compiler/>`_ (which is not just a minifier), the Closure development philosophy is to use the abstractions and components made available by Closure library and allow the compiler to optimise it for production.

+.. note:: It's assumed that you are familiar with developing applications with Google Closure tools.

 prestans provides a number of extensions to Closure Library, that ease and automate building rich JavaScript clients that consume your prestans API.
 Our current line up includes:

 * REST Client, provides a pattern to create Xhr requests, manages the life cycle and parsers responses, also supports Attribute Fitlers.